Solar angles#

 - Parameters:

-solar_azimuth_constant (Annotated[float | float64 | ndarray[Any, dtype[float64]], 'rad']) – \(C~\left[\text{radian}\right]\).
+solar_azimuth_constant (Annotated[float | float64 | ndarray[tuple[int, ...], dtype[float64]], 'rad']) – \(C~\left[\text{radian}\right]\).
 The solar azimuth constant.

-solar_azimuth_variable (Annotated[float | float64 | ndarray[Any, dtype[float64]], 'rad']) – \(\chi~\left[\text{radian}\right]\).
+solar_azimuth_variable (Annotated[float | float64 | ndarray[tuple[int, ...], dtype[float64]], 'rad']) – \(\chi~\left[\text{radian}\right]\).
 The solar azimuth variable.

 - Returns: